clarkwinkelmann/flarum-ext-scout/README.md

 ```

 A future version of this extension will include an extender for other extensions to add indexable data.

+### Algolia

+The Algolia driver requires an account on the eponymous cloud service.

+### Meilisearch

+The Meilisearch driver requires a running Meilisearch server instance.
+The server can be hosted anywhere as long as it can be reached over the network.
+By default, the extension attempts to connect to a server at `127.0.0.1:7700`.

+If you are not running the latest Meilisearch version you might need to explicitly install an older version of the SDK.
+Likewise, if you are regularly running `composer update` on all your dependencies, you should also add an explicit requirement for the Meilisearch SDK in your `composer.json` because the extension requires `*` which might jump to a newer Meilisearch SDK version as soon as it comes out.

+To install and lock the current latest version:

+    composer require meilisearch/meilisearch-php

+Unfortunately Meilisearch doesn't seem to advertise which specific version of the Composer package is compatible with each server version.
+You can find the list of releases at https://packagist.org/packages/meilisearch/meilisearch-php

+Once you know which version you need, you can lock it, for example to install the older 0.23:

+    composer require meilisearch/meilisearch-php:"0.23.*"

+The only settings for Meilisearch are **Host** and **Key**.
+Everything else is configured in the Meilisearch server itself.

+### TNTSearch

+The TNTSearch library requires the sqlite PHP extension, therefore it's not included by default with Scout.

+To install it, make sure you have the sqlite PHP extension enabled for both command line and webserver and run:

+    composer require teamtnt/laravel-scout-tntsearch-driver

+TNTSearch uses local sqlite databases for each index.
+The databases are stored in `<flarum>/storage/tntsearch` which must be writable.

+The following settings are exposed.
+What each setting does isn't entirely clear, TNTSearch own documentation doesn't offer much guidance.

+- **Max Docs**: this likely impacts how many results Flarum will be able to show for a query
+- **Fuziness** (on/off): seems to be the typos/variation matching
+- **Fuzziness Levenshtein Distance**
+- **Fuzziness Prefix Length**: no idea what it does
+- **Fuzziness Max Expansions** no idea what it does

+**As You Type** and **Search Boolean** are hard-coded to enabled, though they don't seem to work as described in TNTSearch documentation.

 ## Installation